Yu-Zheng Lin, Ph.D.

 Tucson, AZ 85721-0020

-Yu-Zheng Lin is a Ph.D. candidate in the Electrical and Computer Engineering at the University of Arizona.
-He received his M.S. degree from the National Taiwan University of Science and Technology (TaiwanTech).
-Previously, he worked as a research assistant at the National Synchrotron Radiation Research Center in Taiwan.
-His research interests include signal processing, control systems, complex systems, artificial intelligence, and cyber-physical security.
+Yu-Zheng Lin received his Ph.D. in Electrical and Computer Engineering from the University of Arizona and his M.S. degree from the National Taiwan University of Science and Technology (TaiwanTech).
+He previously worked as a research assistant at the National Synchrotron Radiation Research Center in Taiwan.

 news